Amadeus23/Simple-chess-game/README.md

 Instructions:
 Decide player colors.
-When it's your turn, left click to select a piece, then right click on the field you want to move it to*.
+When it's your turn, left click to select a piece, then right click on the field you want to move it to.*

 Current features:
 En passant.